vfmd/vfmd-spec/specification.md

  3. The _paragraph text_ contains a HTML element that is not a [phrasing-html-element]

+ 4. The _paragraph text_ contains a HTML comment

- 4. The [block-element line sequence] for the paragraph block is the first [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a
+ 5. The [block-element line sequence] for the paragraph block is the first [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a
     [top-packed list-item-processed line sequence]

- 5. The [block-element line sequence] for the paragraph block is the last [block-element line sequence] of its [parent line sequence], but not the second [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a [bottom-packed list-item-processed line sequence]
+ 6. The [block-element line sequence] for the paragraph block is the last [block-element line sequence] of its [parent line sequence], but not the second [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a [bottom-packed list-item-processed line sequence]

-If any of the above 5 conditions is satisfied, the HTML output of the paragraph shall be the same as the content of the paragraph, without wrapping it in `p` tags.
+If one or more of the above 6 conditions is satisfied, the HTML output of the paragraph shall be the same as the content of the paragraph, without wrapping it in `p` tags.

 <h3 id="reference-resolution-block">reference-resolution block</h3>